-- a.
-May affect the integrity, efficiency, and effectiveness of assigned Postal Service activities by their action or inaction.
+- May affect the integrity, efficiency, and effectiveness of assigned Postal Service activities by their action or inaction.
 The potential for adverse effect includes action or effectiveness of Postal Service, whether or not actual damage occurs. - b.
 May perform certain Postal Service activities that by their nature can be adversely affected by the action or inaction of most employees associated with the activity in any responsible capacity.
 Such activities may include, but are not limited to, law enforcement, public safety and health, collection of revenue, and regulation of business, industry, or finance. - c.
 Have the authority to commit Postal Service funds through grants, loans, loan guarantees, or contracts. - d.
 Are responsible for managing programs or operations that require a high degree of public trust because of their ability to affect the accomplishment of the activity's mission to a significant degree.
 Included in this category are positions responsible for managing a significant portion of a program or a district or area.

-272.221 Public Trust Positions - Background Investigation - High Risk Certain positions that generate a high-risk score using the Position Designation Survey may require a Background Investigation - High Risk (BI) adjudicated by the SISC.
+272.221 Public Trust Positions - Background Investigation - High Risk

+Certain positions that generate a high-risk score using the Position Designation Survey may require a Background Investigation - High Risk (BI) adjudicated by the SISC.
 The manager, through liaison with the appropriate human resources office, initiates the BI.
 The BI is initiated upon submission of the following forms and documents to the SISC:

 - a.
 PS Form 2013, Security Clearance Processing Request. - b.
 SF 85-P, Questionnaire for Public Trust Positions. - c.
 Two SF 87, Fingerprint Charts. - d.
 PS Form 2181, Authorization and Release. - e.
+PS Form 2181-D, Disclosure and Release for Consumer Reports. - f.
 Negative drug screen result dated within last 90 days (for Inspection Service and OIG employees only).

-272.222 Public Trust Positions - Moderate Background Investigation - Moderate Risk
+272.222 Public Trust Positions - Moderate Background Investigation - Moderate Risk f.
+Negative drug screen within last 90 days (for Inspection Service and OIG employees only).